I Hate Hollywood

-I Hate Hollywood is a Canadian television series, which premiered on CHCH-TV and in syndication in May 2012.
+I Hate Hollywood is a Canadian television series, which premiered on CHCH and in syndication in May 2012.
 Hosted by Ed the Sock and Liana Kerzner and featuring co-writer Ron Sparks, the series is a satire of entertainment news shows such as Entertainment Tonight.
 The series was originally slated to premiere in 2010, but was delayed by financial difficulties.